Sihanoukville: After independence (since 1954)

-In 2006 the Koh Puos (Cambodia) Investment Group submitted an application, planning to invest US$276 million in converting the 116 hectare Koh Puos, Snake Island, into a luxury residential and resort complex.
-After the completion of certain elements of the infrastructure, the investor announced alterations of the original blueprints, as "Reapplying for permission will happen in 2014..." according to the Council of the Development of Cambodia.
+In 2006, the Koh Puos (Cambodia) Investment Group submitted an application, planning to invest US$276 million in converting the 116-hectare Koh Puos, Snake Island, into a luxury residential and resort complex.
+After the completion of certain elements of the infrastructure, the investor announced alterations of the original blueprints, as "Reapplying for permission will happen in 2014", according to the Council of the Development of Cambodia.

-On 26 May 2011 Preah Sihanouk area joined the Paris-based club, Les Plus Belles Baies Du Monde, ('the most beautiful bays in the world').
-The organisation officially accepted the Bay of Cambodia as one of its members at its 7th General Assembly.
+On 26 May 2011, the Preah Sihanouk area joined the Paris-based club Les Plus Belles Baies Du Monde ('the most beautiful bays in the world').
+The organization accepted the Bay of Cambodia as a member at its 7th General Assembly.

+By 2019, Chinese investment had transformed the city, so that more than 90% of businesses were owned by Chinese nationals.
+Over 100 casinos were planned to be built in Sihanoukville in an effort to transform it into a gambling hub, which coincided with an increase in crime.
+In the 2020s, Sihanoukville emerged as a major hub for online scam operations associated with Chinese criminal gangs in which victims, who were Southeast Asian, Chinese, and Taiwanese nationals, were held forcefully in call centers, and were forced to conduct the scam operations or risk facing torture.
+In February 2024, Taiwanese YouTuber Goodnight Chicken, inspired by the scams, claimed he broke into a scam compound and faked his own kidnapping on a live stream.
+He was later arrested for "incitement to cause chaos to social security", and sentenced to two years in prison.

 Geography

 Topography

 Sihanoukville town is at the tip of the rolling hills of a peninsula on the Gulf of Thailand.
 To its northwest and at its center it rises up to 15 m above sea level, whereas the land gently and steadily flattens towards extended coastal plains, marshlands and beaches in the south and southeast.
-These hills, that provide a great variety of housing ground, good perspectives on the coastal plains, the beaches, the rivers, the sea and the islands define the region's natural character and value.
-The Gulf of Thailand's shallow depths and the local climate are moderate in contrast to the South China Sea to the east and the Indian Ocean to the west, where Pacific typhoons and monsoonal extremes are permanent perils.
+The Gulf of Thailand's shallow depths and the local climate are moderate in contrast to the South China Sea to the east and the Indian Ocean to the west.